kellymorrison/semantria-sdk/Cpp/README.md

 	- Full support of 5 languages (entity extraction, categorization, sentiment analysis, etc): English, French, Portuguese, Spanish, and German.
 	- Part of speech markup

-Semantria also has a free Excel Add-In that let’s you process content from inside your Excel without any coding, integration work, etc.
+Semantria also has a free Excel Add-In that let's you process content from inside your Excel without any coding, integration work, etc.
 It is a fully functional API client with an easy to use API configuration GUI is available at http://www.semantria.com/excel An Excel Add-In demo overview, categorization tutorial, custom entities set-up, and sentiment adjustment video are all available at http://www.semantria.com/video